Table of contents

 We don’t claim to be minimalists, but we do like to reduce clutter and not hold onto things that don’t have any value to us and take up space.

 Often, someone might be looking for the thing that seems like trash to you.
-In this way, I’ll note that I recently bought furniture legs to spruce up a bookshelf in our new home.
+In this way, I’ll note that I bought furniture legs to spruce up a bookshelf in our home.
 I would have loved to pick up some recycled legs instead of buying them new!

 Also, lots of schools and other community-based programs might have a need for a specific excess of items and products.
 Call your local community center and ask around to determine if there’s a need for any specific item.